PM Modi to deliver keynote address at High-Level Segment of UN ECOSOC

 The event is being held on Friday between 9.45-11.30 am at the UNHQ.

-He will be speaking at the valedictory session and will be joined by Prime Minister of Norway, Erna Solberg and UN Secretary General, Antonio Gueterres.
+He will be speaking at the valedictory session and will be joined by Prime Minister of Norway, Erna Solberg and UN Secretary General, Antonio Guterres.

 The High-Level Segment is held annually by ECOSOC and convenes a diverse group of high level representatives from the government, private sector, civil society and academia.
 This year, the theme is Multilateralism after COVID-19-What kind of UN do we need at the 75th anniversary.